 - 1. Comply with State and Federal compensation regulations. - 2.
 Utilize available resources to meet College goals within a framework of equitable compensation practices. - 3.
 Ensure fair treatment of employees through internal consistency. - 4.
-Enhance the ability to attract and retain qualified faculty and staff. - 5.
+Enhance the ability to attract and retain qualified employees. - 5.
 Provide a clear and concise reference for fair compensation decisions.